Juniper/contrail-controller/specs/gateway-less-forwarding.md

 decisions possible in Contrail.

-IP Fabric network will be L3-only network and vrouter only looks at the routing table only for all forwarding decision.
+IP Fabric network will be L3-only network and vrouter only looks at the routing table for all forwarding decision.

 ## ARP Handling
 ARP requests in the IP Fabric network and in VNs having IP Fabric network as